Robin Windsor: Death

-Windsor was found dead in a hotel room in London on 19 February 2024, aged 44.
-A cause of death was not revealed; however, his former dance partner Kristina Rihanoff said in a tribute to him that it was "an absolute tragedy he felt there was no way out".
+Windsor was found dead in his hotel room at The Hoxton in Shepherd's Bush, London on 19 February 2024, aged 44.
+An inquest into his death two years later confirmed he had died by suicide.
+He left two notes, in one of which he expressed how being dropped as a professional from Strictly Come Dancing had "destroyed him".
+His former dance partner Kristina Rihanoff said in a tribute to him that it was "an absolute tragedy he felt there was no way out".

 His former employers Burn the Floor and Strictly Come Dancing paid tribute to Windsor, the latter describing him as "an exceptionally talented dancer and choreographer [...] as well as a considerate and kind person both on and off the dancefloor".
 Lisa Riley and Deborah Meaden, who had been partnered with Windsor on the show, also paid tribute, with the latter describing him as "kind and incredibly generous", adding "he lit up a room with his fun and energy and certainly his sparkle ... he was never happier than when he was covered in crystals!".

 Windsor's funeral was held on 26 March 2024 in his hometown of Ipswich.
 On 14 September 2024, the first episode of the 22nd series of Strictly Come Dancing was dedicated to the memory of both Windsor and former contestant Dave Myers, who died a week later.